By Lotti Brown

 In later tellings of the Morgana le Fay tales, she takes on a ‘witch’ aspect, just as the healing willow tree also began to be associated with ‘witches’.

-The chemical in willow, salicylic acid, which gives the tree its healing qualities is now used in our modern pain-killing and fever-soothing drug aspirin, after work by Edward Stone in the 18th century to heal patients suffering from fever with willow bark.
+The chemical in willow, salicylic acid, which gives the tree its healing qualities, is now echoed in our modern pain-relieving and fever-soothing aspirin, after work by Edward Stone in the 18th century to heal patients suffering from fever with willow bark.

 Even today in herbal medicine, willow is still used for fever, neuralgia, rheumatism, arthritis, cuts, burns and ulcers.